Blue Heron

 Anytime.
 Anywhere.
 Anyone.

-Moviebusters are taking us back to the coldest corner of horror history with some encores of John Carpenter’s The Thing–now in a new 4K restoration!
+Moviebusters are taking us back to the coldest corner of horror history with John Carpenter’s The Thing–now in a new 4K restoration!
 And as an added bonus, Alan Howarth, a frequent collaborator with John Carpenter, will be joining us for a post-screening Q&A hosted by Scott Zilner!
-Alan worked closely with composer Ennio Morricone and contributed additional synthesizer-based musical pieces and sound design work for the film.
+Alan worked closely with director and composer John Carpenter contributed additional synthesizer-based musical pieces and sound design work for the film.
 He will be signing autographs in the theater lobby before the film!

 What begins as a simple rescue mission at a remote Antarctic outpost quickly dissolves into a nightmare of shape-shifting terror.
 When a mysterious organism infiltrates U.S. research station Outpost 31, it doesn’t attack its victims…it becomes them.
 With no way out and no way to tell who’s human, the team must confront an enemy capable of wearing any face…including their own.